salesforce/standards-explainers/observer-errors/README.md

 var observer = new ResizeObserver(fn, errCallbackFn);
 ```

-Although, this would only allow registering one error callback and it gives bad intuition the error callback can be used the error is triggered by calling the regular callback function `fn`.
+This model only allows registering error callback once while `.catch()` can be called many times.
+It gives bad intuition as one could assume the error callback would be called if the Observer constructor (`new ResizeObserver(...)`) fails, which is not a responsibility for this error handling utility.